CITM-UPC/FrogGameMaker/README.md

 Alt + Left Click and move the mouse to orbit around

 F to Focus on the selected object

+Right-Click to an object to select it

+In the menu General < PLAY / STOP to play the game

+### Debug:

+K to change the Frustum Culling from the screen camera to the camera created at the scene and viceversa

 ### Drag & Drop
 Drag and drop .FBX files to create a Game Object and load the mesh